There are a number of festivals, holidays and other events celebrated in New York each year.

 Whether on foot, by bus or subway, or by taxi, it is easy to find your way in Manhattan: the avenues run north and south, while streets run east and west.
 Fifth Avenue separates the East Side from the West Side.
 During rush hours, it is often faster to walk short distances rather than using public transport.

 New York City's subway system is safe and inexpensive.
 Its network covers the entire metropolitan area.
 Reaching Manhattan from the other boroughs is very straightforward and there are numerous connections between lines.
 Subways run 24 hours a day, 7 days a week.
-A single ride costs USD 2.75 when you purchase a reloadable MetroCard, the standard way of charging rides on the system, with a USD 1.00 fee for each new MetroCard (an 11 percent bonus is added when you buy or add USD 5.50 or more to your MetroCard).
-A 7-day unlimited ride MetroCard is also available for USD 31.00.
+A single ride costs USD 3, or USD 2.75, when purchased with a reloadable MetroCard, the standard way of charging rides on the system, (which you can buy for a USD 1.00 fee).
+A 7-day unlimited ride MetroCard is also available for USD 33.

 Like the subways, New York City buses operate 24 hours a day, 7 days a week, with lines running on all north-south avenues and many of the crosstown streets.
 The fare for a single ride is the same as that for the subways (USD 2.75), with automatic free transfers between buses or between bus and subway.

 The famous yellow cabs serve all five boroughs of New York City and a portion of New Jersey.
-The initial charge is USD 2.50, plus 50 cents per 1/5 mile or 50 cents per 60 seconds in slow traffic or when the vehicle is stopped.
-Passengers are expected to give the driver a tip amounting to between 10 and 15 percent of the fare.
+The initial charge is USD 2.50, plus 50 cents per 1/5 mile.
+Passengers are expected to give the driver a tip amounting to about 20 percent of the fare.

 Trying to visit New York City by car is a very bad idea.
 It is almost impossible to find parking.
 Near landmarks and tourist attractions, parking garages are excessively expensive, with attendants often bumping cars together to maximize the number of cars the garage can hold.

-The Staten Island Ferry provides free, around-the-clock service between the South Ferry Terminal in Manhattan and St. George Terminal on Staten Island, offering dramatic views of New York Harbor, Ellis Island, the Statue of Liberty and Lower Manhattan.
+The Eastern Island Ferry provides free, around-the-clock service between the South Ferry Terminal in Manhattan and St. George Terminal on Staten Island.
+It offers one of the most beautiful views over Manhattan.